-The 15th CRIS Conference on Current Research Information Systems will be held next Spring (May 12-14, 2022) as an on-site event in Dubrovnik, Croatia.
+The 16th CRIS Conference on Current Research Information Systems will be held next Spring (May 15-17, 2024) as an on-site-only event at TU Wien in Vienna, Austria.
 In order to collect proposals for presentations, papers and other contributions to this conference, euroCRIS is putting out the following call for proposals.
-This CfP is also available at the CRIS2022 Conference website (currently under construction).

 Conference Theme and Topics